ferrocene/ferrocene/ferrocene/doc/requirements/src/self-test.rst

 Check that the system C compiler passes ``-Wl,$arg`` arguments to the linker, where ``$arg`` is command line arguments that the system linker accepts.

+Ensure that the linker command line arguments that can be accepted are of :ref:`the form documented in the Safety Manual <linker-options>`.

 Checks for compilation
 ----------------------